John Dement: Dement Town

-In 1849, while holding the Government Land Office receiver post, Dement settled in Dixon, Illinois.
+In 1849, while holding the United States General Land Office receiver post, Dement settled in Dixon, Illinois.
 Dement erected a residence and stone store and later Judge John D. Crabtree settled in the area.
 Near the center of the area settled by Dement was a well known area called Sandhill Grove.
 Sandhill Grove contained sandy soil, a large oak stand, and during certain seasons large flocks of cranes.

 Dement helped to persuade the Illinois Central Railroad to locate its Dixon depot near the western edge of town when the railroad line was constructed in the early 1850s.
 The depot location was contrary to where most at the time thought it would be located, near the town's central business district.
 The depot's construction dramatically increased Dement's property value and much of his land was surveyed into town lots and sold off.
 The area, which was visibly separated from the rest of Dixon by the rail embankment and vacant lots, became known as Dement Town.
 The area prospered until Dement's death, when it began to decline.
 However, the section of Dixon known as Dement Town still exists.